48productions/Simply-Love-SM5/README.md

 2. Either [grab the latest release](https://github.com/48productions/Simply-Potato-SM5/releases), or click the green "Code" button at the top right of this page, then "Download ZIP" for the most recent version.

-3. Unzip the theme into the *Themes* folder.
+3. Unzip the theme into ITGMania's *Themes* folder.

-4. Launch the game and switch to this theme.
+5. Launch the game and switch to this theme.
 How to do this depends on your current theme, but is generally in the *Settings* menu under the *Apperance* category. **Restart your game** to ensure it works correctly!

 ---